artefactual/atom-docs/user-manual/administer/settings.rst

 Reference code separator
 ------------------------

-The reference code separator is the character separating hierarchal elements in a :term:`reference code` (see Inherit reference code, :ref:`below <inherit-reference-code>`).The default reference code separator appears as a dash ``-`` in AtoM, which can be changed by an
+The reference code separator is the character separating hierarchical elements in a :term:`reference code` (see Inherit reference code, :ref:`below <inherit-reference-code>`).The default reference code separator appears as a dash ``-`` in AtoM, which can be changed by an